 Lunar New Year is also now a state holiday in California which recognizes the diversity and cultural significance Asian Americans bring to California and provides an opportunity for all Californians to participate in the significance of the Lunar New Year.

-In China, it’s the Year of the Rabbit and popular traditions include handing out red envelopes, lighting lanterns and setting off firecrackers.
+In China, it’s the Year of the Dragon and popular traditions include handing out red envelopes, lighting lanterns and setting off firecrackers.
 However, the Lunar New Year is celebrated differently in many other Asian countries.

 In Korea, Lunar New Year is known as Seollal and some popular traditions include eating traditional Korean foods, younger generations bowing to show respect to their elders and playing traditional games.